Ergodicity of the Fisher infinitesimal model with quadratic selection: Reformulating the recursion

 The goal of this section is to appropriately reformulate the high-dimensional integral \eqref{E-sexual-reproduction-iterations} by exploiting the special form of the Gaussian mixing kernel $G$ in \eqref{E-mixing-Gaussian} and the quadratic selection function $m$ in \eqref{E-selection-quadratic}.
 Namely, we shall derive a suitable change of variables according to a $n$-step backwards process starting at the leaf variables $x_j$ with $j\in \Leaves^n$ and ending at the root variable $x_\emptyset=x$.
 More specifically, at each level $m$ in the tree we shall change the reference frame of the variables $x_i$ indexed with $i\in \Level^n_m$ so that the quadratic form involving those variables in the exponential of \eqref{E-sexual-reproduction-iterations} gets appropriately centered at its minimum.
 By doing so we find that the minimum is located at a contracted value of the variable $x_{\child(i)}\in L^n_{m-1}$ at the level $m-1$ below, which is indexed by its children $\child(i)$ in the binary tree (recall notation in Section \ref{SS-trees}).
 By appropriately propagating the backwards process across the tree, and by tracking the accumulated contraction of variables, we shall see that the eventual dependence on the root variable $x$ is weakly gradually forgotten as $n\rightarrow \infty$.
 This suggests an apparent form of ergodicity, which we will be crucial later in Section \ref{S-ergodicity}.

 First, for the sake of clarity, we illustrate our method in the simpler case $n=2$.
 Later, we address the general case with $n>2$ driven by the same strategy.
 As proposed in Section \ref{SS-strategy}, we define the following choice for the rescaled profiles that will be used along the change of variables.
-We recall that the term $e^m$ is not mandatory but it is convenient for an easier sorting of the various terms.

 \begin{definition}[Rescaled distributions] Consider any $F\in \mathcal{M}_+(\mathbb{R}^d)$.
 Then, we define

 \end{definition}